 A British man living here in the Thai eastern seaboard town of Pattaya has told of his anger and resentment of the Thai Police Force after it emerged that his wife, who was driving home to the town after a visit to see her family in Bangkok, was pulled over by a fat traffic policeman for a variety of 'made-up reasons'.

-The incident occurred as Anton Polharr and his family were making their way along the highway between Chonburi and Pattaya last Sunday.
+The incident occurred as Moys Kenwood and his family were making their way along the highway between Chonburi and Pattaya last Sunday.

 They were about eight miles from the resort when the burly cop, almost busting out of his uniform, flagged them down.

 He spoke to Mrs Kenwood, initially informing her she was driving "too fast", but when the group in the car burst out laughing, he changed his ridiculous charge to "driving too slowly".
 This was also met with confused looks, and so he finally settled on "driving without due care and attention", something no woman on Earth could ever deny.